brianmd/forecast/doc/aero.md

 will be shown for all data that has been processed to that time.

 # Implementation Limitations
 Ip locations don't change often, so the associated location doesn't need to be looked up very often.
+(A `retrieved` timestamp has been added, to allow for expiring after some amount of time, should this be desired.)
 However, tomorrow's forecast does change and should be recalculated at least daily, and perhaps more often.
 This implementation doesn't account for time.

+There is no indication of when the processing has completed.
+When `histogram.sh` is run, results are reported on all temperatures that have been calculated, but it would be appropriate to also report (roughly) how many unprocessed ip addresses/locations exist.

-Lastly, only one daemon may run.
+Additionally, only one `daemon.sh` may run.
 There are two threads in the daemon, but they are coordinated such that they won't both write to the same record.
 However, a second daemon would occasionally make the same ip-location and location-forecast calls.
 Would need to add generation checks to prevent this.